measurement-kit/measurement-kit/doc/api/dns.md

 - `REVERSE_AAAA`: resolve domain of IPv6 address
 - `PTR`: perform reverse DNS resolution

-(Of course, instead of specifying the types as strings, e.g. `"A"`, you can specify the corresponding query type, e.g. `QueryTypeId::A`.)
+(Of course, instead of specifying the types as strings, e.g. `"A"` or `AAAA`, you can specify the corresponding query type, e.g. `QueryTypeId::A` or `QueryTypeId::AAAA`.)

 The difference between `REVERSE_A`, `REVERSE_AAAA` and `PTR` is that `REVERSE_A` and `REVERSE_AAAA` take in input respectively an IPv4 and